cheerful/freckle-apidocs/content/v2/users.md

 * **reached_user_limit**: the account has reached the maximum number of active users available for the current plan.
 The account owner will have to [upgrade their account](http://help.letsfreckle.com/accounts-billing/upgrading-downgrading).

 ## Edit a User

+*For accounts with subscriptions that include per-user pricing, calling this action may change the billing amount total for the next monthly billing cycle and/or change the next billing date if there is an active prepayment for this Freckle account.*

 ~~~
 PUT /users/:id